Growth fails when readiness is assumed.

 Who.
 Why.
 What’s next.

-The same growth failure pattern became clear from both sides, advising executives and operating inside a large, complex enterprise.
+The same growth failure pattern became clear from both sides, whether advising executives from the outside or operating within a large, complex enterprise.
 PragMattie exists so founder-led B2B companies do not have to assume readiness before scaling.
-Leaders can see where the revenue-generating model is not ready, which gaps need to close, and how to sequence the work required so scale becomes more predictable, reliable, and sustainable.
+Leaders can see where the revenue-generating model is not ready, which gaps need to be closed, and how to sequence the work required so scale becomes more predictable, reliable, and sustainable.

 Connect with Barbie on LinkedIn